 Parents of enrolled children are always welcome at Amy & Kids Co. to visit, observe, or to stay and play, unless restricted by a court order.
 If there is a court order restriction a copy of the order needs to be submitted to the center.
 While your child is enrolled in the center please feel free to stop by any time, but be aware that afternoon nap time is generally not a good time to visit.
 Parents who wish to spend extended time with their child during the day must give me at least two days notice of when you will be visiting.
 I reserve the right to limit how much time can be spent on these visits.
 For safety's sake, parents of previously enrolled children, grandparents of enrolled children, and all other visitors should call ahead of time to make an appointment to visit.
-If you would like to join your child for a meal or snack please let me know far enough ahead of time that I can plan to have enough food for everyone.

 Child Care Policies - Orientation